cburnette/boxr/README.md

 # Boxr

 Boxr is a Ruby client library for the Box V2 Content API that covers 100% of the underlying REST API.
-Box employees affectionately refer to one another as Boxers, hence the name of this gem (i.e. it's pronounced 'boxer').
+Box employees affectionately refer to one another as Boxers, hence the name of this gem.

 ## Installation